VolkMilit/CuteMail/README.md

 - No browser, no javascript.
 - Junk mail must be move to junk folders, without deleting, user must dicede what (s)he want to do with them.
 - Clear and understandable interface - no useless buttons and settings. (hello, Thunderbird!)

+### Dependencies
+- Qt5
+- Compiller with C++11 support
+- Fetchmail
+- Procmail
+- MHonArc (may be depricated in future update)

+MTA (e.g. Procmail) will be configured in future update.
+For example: default MTA in Debian (and maybe *buntu-like) is Exim, so we need to use it.

 ### LICENSE
 See LICENSE in root repository.